typhonjs-node-utils/colord/README.md

   <strong>Colord</strong> is a tiny yet powerful tool for high-performance color manipulations and conversions.
 </div>

+## NOTE:
+This is a temporary patched version of `colord` that only exports the main library and no plugins.
+Improvements to precision handling are included, but in the near future TRL will be switching to another color library as this one is not maintained.

 ## Features

 - 📦 **Small**: Just **1.7 KB** gzipped ([3x+ lighter](#benchmarks) than **color** and **tinycolor2**)